Adding triglyceride-lowering Omega-3 based medication to statins may lower stroke risk

-Category: Environment Hits: 1Adding the triglyceride-lowering medication icosapent ethyl cut the risk of a first stroke by an additional 36% in patients already taking statin medications to treat high cholesterol.
+Category: Environment Hits: 2Adding the triglyceride-lowering medication icosapent ethyl cut the risk of a first stroke by an additional 36% in patients already taking statin medications to treat high cholesterol.
 In previous research, icosapent ethyl reduced the risk of major cardiovascular events.
 The prescription medication is a highly purified form of an omega-3 fatty acid.
 The study's results do not apply to supplements available over-the-counter.

 Read more https://www.sciencedaily.com/releases/2021/03/210311152740.htm